Skip to content

 Author: Vignesh B | Publisher: ThrottleWorks

 JSON Diff Studio is a powerful JSON comparison and merge tool built for VS Code.
-Compare multiple JSON files side by side, instantly spot differences with deep nested diff and array support, and merge JSON objects using flexible key-based strategies — all without leaving your editor.
+Compare multiple JSON files side by side, instantly spot differences with deep nested diff and array support, merge JSON objects with smart deep-merge logic, and explore any JSON structure interactively — all without leaving your editor.

 Whether you are debugging API responses, reviewing configuration changes, merging environment files, or validating data pipelines, JSON Diff Studio gives you a clear, structured view of exactly what changed and where.